Peugeot 3008 SUV - Engines, drive & performance

 Not every family car is offered with a plug-in hybrid version but Peugeot has offered 3008 buyers two to choose from.
 Both combine a 1.6-litre petrol engine with a 13.2kWh battery and an electric motor, and both use Peugeot’s eight-speed automatic transmission.

-The front-wheel-drive ‘Hybrid’ is the less expensive and less powerful of the two, with one electric motor, 222bhp and a 0-62mph time of around eight seconds.
+The front-wheel-drive ‘Hybrid’ is the less expensive and less powerful of the two, with one electric motor, 222bhp and a 0-62mph time of 8.9 seconds.
 Above that is the ‘Hybrid4’ with two electric motors (one on each axle), four-wheel drive and a peak power output of 296bhp.
-Zero to 62mph takes just 5.9 seconds - quicker than the Peugeot 308 GTi hot hatchback - although the Hybrid4 is uncomfortably expensive as it’s reserved for the range-topping GT model.
+Zero to 62mph takes just 6.1 seconds - quicker than the Peugeot 308 GTi hot hatchback - although the Hybrid4 is expensive.